abdulsharun/FIFA21-Data-Cleaning-Challenge/README.md

 ![other-columns-before](https://user-images.githubusercontent.com/119185772/230710983-82e0ced9-b69e-4f36-bef7-d498c99086f9.png) | ![other-columns-after](https://user-images.githubusercontent.com/119185772/230711004-02355453-712f-43aa-9fb1-f75b72024501.png)

 ## Conclusion
 In this project, I was able to use Power Query to clean FIFA21 data that contains inconsistent information, wrong data types, missing values and columns.
 The data is now cleaned and ready for analysis.
-It is fair to say that I have learnt some concepts of data cleaning by joing this challange.
+It is fair to say that I have learnt some concepts of data cleaning by joing this challenge.
 I look forward to analysing this data and doing more projects to solidify what I have learnt.

 Thank you for reading and I anticipate your feedback and recommendations on how to make this project better.